diego-maquill/Aura-Code-Challenge/README.md

 - Details matter but you should strive to deliver complete features.
 - Consider how you can prove that both features work as intended.

+## Submitting your work

+- Commit changes as you normally would on a feature branch.
+- Push to GitHub or another git service.
+If you create a private GitHub repo please add "okanthony" as a viewer.
+- Share the repository link with us.

 ## Package Scripts

 | command              | description                     |